asyncapi/community/docs/style-guide/inclusive-language.md

 title: Inclusive Language style guide
-Description: This style guide outlines the guideline for using inclusive languages in documentation.
+Description: This style guide outlines the guideline for using inclusive language in documentation.
 ---

 # Inclusive Language